 Multimodal therapy combines more than one method of treatment.
 Surgery with chemotherapy and radiation therapy is a common treatment approach for mesothelioma and other cancers.
-Experimental treatments, such as immunotherapy and gene therapy, can also be added to the mix.Get the Best Treatment
+Experimental treatments, such as immunotherapy and gene therapy, can also be added to the mix.

-Although each individual treatment option can have a positive impact on patients, clinical studies have proven the best results can only be achieved with a multimodal approach.
+Although each individual treatment option can have a positive impact on patients, mesothelioma specialists achieve the best results by combining various treatments that control, remove and kill cancer cells.

-Get connected with a specialist who can help create a treatment plan for you or a loved one.
+Get connected with a specialist who can help create a treatment plan for you or a loved one.Get Help Now

 Our team of Patient Advocates can help you understand your treatment options and find a mesothelioma specialist.

 In recent years, mesothelioma specialists have started combining traditional therapies with new and experimental treatments such as immunotherapy, gene therapy and photodynamic therapy.
 For now, novel treatments such as these are only available to patients participating in a clinical trial.

 More than half of mesothelioma patients in a clinical trial under the Merck Access Program experienced initial tumor reduction after taking pembrolizumab.
 All patients had previously received chemotherapy.